pytorch/serve/kubernetes/README.md

 ## PersistentVolume backed EFS Backed Setup

-Torchserve Helm Chart needs a PersistentVolume with a tag `model-store` prepared with a specific folder structure shown below.
+Torchserve Helm Chart needs a PersistentVolume with a label `model-store` prepared with a specific folder structure shown below.
 This PersistentVolume contains the snapshot & model files which are shared between multiple pods of the torchserve deployment.

     model-server/
     ├── config